oussama95boussaid/Behavioral-Cloning-Project/README.md

 The final trained model is tested on the same test track that was run during the human demonstration.

 # Project Stepts :

+- step 1 : Collecting data ( from the human demonstration) using simulator for good driving behavior
+- step 2 : Load The data
+- step 3 : Split data into trainig and validation sets
+- step 4 : Define a generator function to be used through training
+- step 5 : Use the defined generator for training set and validation set
+- step 6 :  Using keras, build a regression model based on nvidia architecture  to predict the steering angle